hemanth/coffeescript-equivalents-in-es6/README.md

-# CoffeeScript equivalents in ECMAScript 6 [(now ECMAScript 2015)](http://www.ecma-international.org/publications/standards/Ecma-262.htm)
+# CoffeeScript equivalents in ECMAScript6/E2015
 > Inspiration from [es6-equivalents-in-es5](https://github.com/addyosmani/es6-equivalents-in-es5)

 *Note: a few of these examples are taken from CoffeeScript's own website.*